CalfCrusher/Exif-Maniac/README.md

 ### Features

--> Insert payload in images as Exif data
+-> Insert payload in images as Exif data (bash reverse shell)

 -> Upload image to <a href="https://transfer.sh">transfer.sh</a> (Files stored for 14 days)